-During the spring semester of the second year in the M.A./Ph.D. program (or the first year for students entering with a completed M.A. degree) all students will take a written comprehensive examination that covers three of the four subdisciplines of anthropology.
+During the first week of classes of their third year in the M.A./Ph.D. program, all students will take a written comprehensive examination that covers three of the four subdisciplines of anthropology.
 This examination will be prepared and read by the faculty as a whole.
-The date of this exam will be set at the beginning of the previous (fall) semester.
 Students who pass the comprehensive examination will form a preliminary dissertation committee in consultation with their advisor.
 The student will present a draft proposal at a meeting with the committee to plan the content of the qualifying examination.
 This exam will explore key theoretical concerns and methodological issues related to the dissertation as well as ethnographic, historical and archaeological data that forms a background to their research.
 Preparation will incorporate a thorough review of the relevant literature and preparation of an extensive bibliography of works to be read.
-No later than March of their third year of study (for those who entered without an M.A.) and the second year (for students who entered with a completed M.A.), all students must take this qualifying exam which will have an oral and a written component, and will be conducted by the student's dissertation committee.
-Students who pass the qualifying examination will be admitted to ABD status.
+No later than March of their third year of study all students must take an oral qualifying exam conducted by the student's dissertation committee.

 By the end of the seventh semester of graduate study, or before embarking on their dissertation research, each student, in cooperation with their advisor and committee, will write and present a dissertation proposal suitable for submission to a funding agency.
 The proposal will be defended at a meeting open to all faculty members and students in the Anthropology department and any guests they might invite.
 The defense is evaluated by the student's dissertation committee.
+Students whose dissertation proposal is passed will be admitted to candidacy (ABD status).